 You can purchase it here (CAD).

 The Greek New Testament, Reader’s Edition (Crossway)

 This is the newest Reader’s Greek Bible, based on the new Tyndale Greek New Testament.
 It comes in both hardcover and leather-bound (several options here).
 The Top Grain Leather version I purchased from Crossway is of superb quality.
 The font is attractive, on cream paper.
 This edition is ordered differently than regular Greek New Testaments, with the catholic epistles coming before Paul’s epistles.
 The glosses in the footnotes have proved helpful so far.
 This edition of the GNT also follows the most ancient manuscripts in paragraph breaks and punctuation, providing a helpful tool in study (the way it indents paragraphs also follows the convention of some Greek manuscripts, printing the first line flush with the margin and indenting the rest of the paragraph).
 So far, I have been very pleased with the printing quality and reading experience of this Reader’s Bible.
 The leather version is quite expensive (133 USD), but the hardcover is more affordable.

 The UBS Greek New Testament, Reader’s Edition (Crossway, United Bible Society)

 Crossway has discontinued their version of this Bible, though if you can still find it, it is a great buy.
-Crossway’s leather-bound UBS Greek New Testament is made from a firm, high quality leather with cream paper and an attractive font.
+Crossway’s leather-bound UBS Greek New Testament is made from a firm, high-quality leather with cream paper and attractive font.
 It also has limited textual notes that increase the value of this work.
-The Hardcover is still available, published by the German Bible society ($36 USD).
+The Hardcover is still available, published by the German Bible Society ($36 USD).
 The notes are high quality, though I observed a couple dozen instances where definitions were missing and a couple of other footnote errors when I read through this one.